The Plastic Free Seafood logo is awarded to companies that demonstrate clear responsibility and leadership in combating marine plastic pollution.

 Implementing new methods and technology is an important part of the solution to the plastic problem.
 This goes all the way down to developing new materials and designs, and to change how the materials flow through the value chain.

-One of the biggest costs of treating waste is the logistics – to get the used materials from the place they have served, to the optimal place for recycling, and keeping track of the full origin.
+One of the biggest costs of waste handling is the logistics – to get the used materials from the place they have served, to the optimal place for recycling, and keeping track of the full origin.

 We take part in the process of organising material flows according to the EPR directive, collaborating with the producers and suppliers of equipment – not only focusing on the “easy” fractions, but the more challenging ones that are not able to recycle with todays technology and available suppliers.